d12frosted/elpa-mirror/gnu/cape-readme.txt

 respective completion at point.
 You can bind them directly to a key in your user configuration.
 Notable commands/Capfs are `cape-line' for completion of a line from the current buffer and `cape-file' for completion of a file name.
-The command `cape-symbol' is particularly useful for documentation of Elisp packages or configurations, since it completes Elisp symbols anywhere.
+The commands `cape-symbol' and `cape-elisp-block' are useful for documentation of Elisp packages or configurations, since they completes Elisp anywhere.

 Cape has the super power to transform Company backends into Capfs and merge multiple Capfs into a Super-Capf!
 These transformers allow you to